Meet the NSTA Leadership

 Dr. Elizabeth Mulkerrin

-A desire for lifelong science learning and a passion for the natural world brought high school science educator Elizabeth Mulkerrin to the Omaha Zoo and Aquarium, where she has served as Vice President of Education since 2000.
+A desire for lifelong science learning and a passion for the natural world brought high school science educator Mulkerrin to the Omaha Zoo and Aquarium, where she has served as Vice President of Education since 2000.

 In this position, Mulkerrin creates and designs zoo exhibits and associated educational materials, works to provide positive visitor experiences, partners with local leaders to engage the community, develops unique partnerships to drive the zoo’s mission, raises funds through donors and corporate relations, and has crafted a five-year strategic plan for the zoo.
-Last year during the pandemic, she created and implemented innovative events and programs that generated revenue during the zoo’s closure from March to August 2020.
+In 2020, during the pandemic, she created and implemented innovative events and programs that generated revenue during the zoo’s closure from March to August 2020.

 She leads the team that provides quality STEM education programming to 158,000 students annually, and is co-founder of the Omaha STEM Ecosystem, a grassroots organization that brings business and education together in developing Omaha’s STEM workforce.